Obama power plant rules face key test in U.S. court

 The eventual appeals court ruling could decide the case, even if it goes to the Supreme Court.
 The Feb.
 13 death of conservative Justice Antonin Scalia left the court ideologically split with four conservatives and four liberals.
 A 4-4 ruling by the high court would leave in place the appeals court ruling.

-The arguments will be heard by 10 judges rather than 11 because the court's chief judge, Merrick Garland, has recused himself from the case.
+The case is being heard by 10 judges rather than 11 because the court's chief judge, Merrick Garland, has recused himself from the case.
 Garland is Obama's nominee to replace Scalia.
 Of the 10 judges who will hear the case, six were appointed by Democratic presidents.

 A 5-5 ruling would leave the regulations in place.